 Kubernetes primitives are necessary for the faultless operation and scaling of each workload.
 Describing the primitives with Helm charts and Kustomize appeared to be quite a time-consuming process.

 Since the specifics of Bedrock Analytics imply processing of batch workloads, they needed an orchestrator to run data science jobs.
-They chose Airflow considering the experience of the development team, and its suitability for python based Machine Learning environments.
+They chose Airflow having considered the experience of the development team and its suitability for python-based Machine Learning environments.

 Describing cloud resources with Terraform code

 Since there were no public Terraform modules available for Microsoft Azure, we had to develop them from scratch.
-Unlike Terraform modules for Amazon that are plentiful and have been improved constantly, modules for Microsoft are fewer and of poorer quality.
+Unlike Terraform modules for Amazon that are plentiful and have been constantly improved, modules for Microsoft are fewer and of poorer quality.

-The team used to have Jenkins, which required many efforts from developers to maintain.
-We chose Bitbucket CI/CD pipelines as an alternative to Jenkins, sparing the developers’ time.
+The team used to have Jenkins, which required considerable effort from the developers to maintain.
+We chose Bitbucket CI/CD pipelines as an alternative to Jenkins, saving the developers time.
 With Bitbucket you have your CI/CD pipelines running at the same place where the code resides.

 At SHALB, we thoroughly document all stages of infrastructure development to make its further maintenance easier.
-The case of Bedrock Analytics wasn’t an exception.
+The case of Bedrock Analytics was no exception.

 Delivering the solution

 After the implementation of the project tasks, we delivered the prepared solution to the customer.
 The delivery process took several stages: